MinghuiChen43/awesome-deep-phenomena/README.md

   - Daniel Paleka, Amartya Sanyal. *ICLR 2023*
   - Key Word: Benign Overfitting; Adversarial Robustness.
   - <details><summary>Digest</summary> We show that interpolating label noise induces adversarial vulnerability, and prove the first theorem showing the relationship between label noise and adversarial risk for any data distribution.
 Our results are almost tight if we do not make any assumptions on the inductive bias of the learning algorithm.

+- Integral Probability Metrics PAC-Bayes Bounds. [[paper]](https://arxiv.org/abs/2207.00614)
+  - Ron Amit, Baruch Epstein, Shay Moran, Ron Meir. *NeurIPS 2022*
+  - Key Word: PAC-Bayes Bound.
+  - <details><summary>Digest</summary> We present a PAC-Bayes-style generalization bound which enables the replacement of the KL-divergence with a variety of Integral Probability Metrics (IPM).
+We provide instances of this bound with the IPM being the total variation metric and the Wasserstein distance.
+A notable feature of the obtained bounds is that they naturally interpolate between classical uniform convergence bounds in the worst case (when the prior and posterior are far away from each other), and improved bounds in favorable cases (when the posterior and prior are close).
+This illustrates the possibility of reinforcing classical generalization bounds with algorithm- and data-dependent components, thus making them more suitable to analyze algorithms that use a large hypothesis space.

 - Beyond neural scaling laws: beating power law scaling via data pruning. [[paper]](https://arxiv.org/abs/2206.14486)
   - Ben Sorscher, Robert Geirhos, Shashank Shekhar, Surya Ganguli, Ari S. Morcos.